-The Office of Gender Equity and Title IX Administration is available to discuss resources and accommodations that may be helpful to the respondent during the disciplinary process.
-For more information, please contact Director of Gender Equity and Title IX Administration Regan Crotty (email@example.com) and/or see Rights, Rules, Responsibilities section 1.3.9.
-Requests for accommodations may also be coordinated by an undergraduate respondent’s director of student life (DSL) or by a dean at the Graduate School if the respondent is a graduate student.
+Respondents are encouraged to work with Confidential Resources.
+The Office of Gender Equity and Title IX Administration is available to discuss resources and supportive measures that may be helpful.
+For more information, please contact Director of Gender Equity and Title IX Administration Randy Hubert (firstname.lastname@example.org) and/or see section VII of the Title IX Sexual Harassment policy and section VII of the University Sexual Misconduct policy.
+Requests for supportive measures may also be coordinated by an undergraduate respondent’s director of student life (DSL) or by a dean at the Graduate School if the respondent is a graduate student.

-- Change in work schedule or job assignment;
+- changes in work or housing locations;

-In addition, if the respondent is interested in information regarding resources that may be available to them related to a disability, they should contact Elizabeth Erickson, Director of Disability Services(firstname.lastname@example.org).
+In addition, if the respondent is interested in information regarding resources that may be available to them related to a disability, they should contact Elizabeth Erickson, Director of Accessibility and Disability Services(link is external) ([email protected]).